dunyaoguz/covid19_tweets/README.md

 * What was the relationship between number of tweets and number of cases in different countries?
 * How did the volume of coronavirus related tweets and interactions with coronavirus related tweets change after March 12 in different countries?
 * Do countries with higher number of cases per capita experience higher number of deaths per capita?
-* What was the relationship between number of users publishing tweets, and the number in deaths and countries across different countries?
+* What was the relationship between number of users publishing tweets, and the number in deaths and cases across different countries?

 ## Data Sources